RitikPrajapati01/JioMartClone/README.md

 # JioMartClone
-A static web page to s
+A static web page to show the HTML and CSS knowledge.
+It has some font awesome icons.